OpenNebula/docs/source/advanced_components/cloud_bursting/introh.rst

 You should be reading this Chapter as part of the :ref:`Advanced Components Guide <advanced_components>` review of that OpenNebula advanced functionality that you are interested in enabling and configuring.

-Within this Chapter you can find a guide to configure and use the :ref:`Amazon EC2 driver <ec2g>` and the :ref:`Azure driver <azg>`.
+Within this Chapter you can find a guide to configure and use the :ref:`Amazon EC2 driver <ec2g>`,  the :ref:`Azure driver <azg>` and the :ref:`OpenNebula driver<oneg>`.
 Additionally, there is support of IBM SoftLayer available as add-on (ie, not contained in the OpenNebula main distribution) `here <https://github.com/OpenNebula/addon-softlayer>`__.

 Once the cloud architecture has been designed the next step would be to learn how to install the :ref:`OpenNebula front-end <opennebula_installation>`.